|You are here: Landowners » Farm Succession Planning|

 I have questions about legal and tax issues concerning farm ownership.

-At Farmers National Company, we always advise that you seek out the best legal council and tax expert that you can find to help structure ownership of your farm asset and your succession plan.
+At Farmers National Company, we always advise that you seek out the best legal counsel and tax expert that you can find to help structure ownership of your farm asset and your succession plan.
 Good advice pays big dividends.

 My parents need assistance taking care of their farm.
 How can I help?